Avaiga/taipy-doc/docs/manuals/userman/what-if-analysis/multiple-scenarios.md

 ## Data node configuration

-Most of the data nodes are configured with the `Config.configure_data_node()^` method.
-This is the standard way to use when there is no constraint on the data storage format.
+The default way of configuring a data node is through the `Config.configure_data_node()^` method.
+It returns a `DataNodeConfig^` object.
+This is the standard way when there is no constraint on the data storage format.
 As you can see in the example, some data nodes are configured using other methods like `Config.configure_csv_data_node()^` or `Config.configure_sql_data_node()^`.
 These methods are designed to facilitate the configuration when the data format is constrained.
+Most of the time, the format is constraint by a third party component that you need to integrate with.
 Many predefined data nodes are available in Taipy.
 For more details, see the [data node configuration](../data-integration/data-node-config.md) page.

 ## Scenario configuration

-Once the data nodes are configured, you can configure your scenarios.
+Once you have all your data nodes configurations `DataNodeConfig`, you can configure your scenarios.
 The `Config.configure_scenario()^` method takes the data node configurations as parameter and returns the scenario configuration `ScenarioConfig^`.